hyperlane-xyz/hips/HIP-3.md

 ### **Tech Spec**

-A `MultisigIsm` must return `3` in `type()`.
+A `MultisigIsm` must return `3` in `moduleType()`.

 A `MultisigIsm` must implement the following interface.
-Relayers should use these view functions to understand what metadata the `ISM` needs in order to verify a message.
+Relayers should use the `validatorsAndThreshold()` view function to understand what metadata the `ISM` needs in order to verify a message.

 ```
 interface IMultisigIsm is IInterchainSecurityModule {
     /**
      * @notice Returns the set of validators responsible for verifying _message
+     * and the number of signatures required
      * @dev Can change based on the content of _message
      * @param _message Hyperlane formatted interchain message
+     * @return validators The array of validator addresses
-     * @return The number of signatures needed, and the array of validator
+     * @return threshold The number of validator signatures needed
-     * addresses.
      */
-    function validatorSet(
+    function validatorsAndThreshold(bytes calldata _message)
-        bytes calldata _message
-    ) external view returns (uint8 threshold, address[] memory validators);
+        external
+        view
+        returns (address[] memory validators, uint8 threshold);
 }
 ```